bartekfr/ReduxApp/README.md

-# Simple application for managing data items (in this case items represent videos)
+# Simple application for managing data items
+Data items represent videos in this case but they could be anything else (books, contacts)

 Application uses: ES2015, React, Redux, Immutable, Webpack, Babel, Sass